microsoft/vscode-docs/docs/editor/workspaces.md

 ## How do I open a VS Code "workspace"?

-The easiest way to open a workspace is using the **File** menu and selecting one of the available entries for opening.
-Alternatively you might also operate VS Code from a terminal and are able to just pass the path to a workspace to the `code` command for opening.
+The easiest way to open a workspace is using the **File** menu and selecting one of the available folder entries for opening.
+Alternatively if you launch VS Code from a terminal and you can pass the path to a folder as the first argument to the `code` command for opening.

 ## Single-folder workspaces

 You don't have to do anything for a folder to become a VS Code workspace other than open the folder with VS Code.
 Once a folder has been opened, VS Code will automatically keep track of things such as your open files and editor layout so the editor will be as you left it when you reopen that folder.
-You can also add other folder-specific configurations such as workspace-specific [settings](/docs/getstarted/settings.md) (versus global user settings) and [task definition](/docs/editor/tasks.md) and [debugging launch](/docs/editor/debugging.md) files (see below in the [workspace settings](#workspace-settings) section).
+You can also add other folder-specific configurations such as workspace-specific [settings](/docs/getstarted/settings.md) (versus global user settings), [task definitions](/docs/editor/tasks.md), and [debugging launch](/docs/editor/debugging.md) files (see below in the [workspace settings](#workspace-settings) section).

 ![Single-folder workspace](images/workspaces/single-folder-workspace.png)